Friday, August 17, 2012

 August 15, 2012

 I'm nervous as shit.
 My heart races non-stop when I think about it.
-I knew this time was going to come and yet, it overwhelms every fiber of my being.
+I knew this time would come, yet it overwhelmed every fiber of my being.
 I need to get it together and embrace my new start.
-I hate how I got to this point in my new period of this life, but now I have no choice but to get my shit together, and be normal...I laugh- normal.
+I hate how I got to this point in the latest period of my life, but now I have no choice but to get my shit together and be normal...I laugh- normal.
 I wish I could be far from normal.
-Maybe I could pretend to be Father Time and right wrongs in my past.
-But that isn't going to happen so normal it will have to be.
+I could pretend to be Father Time and right wrongs in my past.
+But that doesn't happen, so pretending to be normal will have to be.
 This very day marks five months since she is gone.
-Today, I'll start my first day, in my old job as a cop.
+Today, I'll start my first day at my old job as a cop.

-It has been 150 days since I lost her but most people could give a fuck less.
-People have moved on without us so, I guess it is my turn now to move forward.
-I got to this point on my own since her her death with help from no one.
-I'll just push harder until I reach a point where I can be satisfied that I have done my best and maybe I'll be content then.
+It has been 150 days since I lost her, but most people could give a fuck less.
+People have moved on without us, so it is my turn to move forward.
+I got to this point on my own since her death with help from no one.
+I'll just push harder until I reach a point where I can be satisfied that I have done my best, and maybe I'll be content then.

-So, now I hit the road at work.
-Back in my uniform, my badge on my chest, my gun on my hip, my fear shelved deep down within me as I hunt the bad people on patrol and rebuild camaraderie with my guys that I lost contact with since the day I fell out of the blue circle.
+So, now I hit the road patrol at work.
+Back in my blue uniform, my badge pinned on my chest, the gun on my hip, suppressing my fear deep down within me as I sought out bad people who committed a crime and rebuilt relationships to reform camaraderie with the guys that I had lost contact with since the day I fell out of the blue circle.
+Those guys didn't want to be around my misery.

-I'm doing what I have to do for my boys in order to continue the comfort that I have given them before the loss of their mom.
+I'm doing what I have to do for my boys to continue the comfort that I have given them before the loss of their mom.
 The first half of their life with me was one-dimensional.
 I worked to supply them with money for financial freedom.
-And now I work to be a dual player in their life.
-The breadwinner of the family back then prior to March 15th.
+And now, I work to be a dual player in their life.
+The breadwinner of the family back then before March 15th.
 And now, I am the constant provider of full-time parenting, love, understanding, and admiration for my sons.
-A role I took for granted before, that my wife did very well as her full-time job.
+A role I took for granted before was that my wife did very well in her full-time job.

-Now I sit in this fucking police car humping the beat in the city, in order to sustain life in more ways then one.
+Now I sit in this fucking police car, humping the beat in the city to sustain life in more ways than one.
 Isn't that truly the American way?
-Trying to sustain your life today, so that , tomorrow can be more tolerable then it was the day before.
-It’s a vicious cycle that never seems to end.
+Trying to maintain your life today so that tomorrow can be more tolerable than it was the day before.
+It's a vicious cycle that never seems to end.

-Returning to work is a major feat for me.
-But for others, who are knee deep in adversity, work is a necessary evil so, their return after a losing someone is quicker then what I took.
-My five months off of work was a test for myself as a person and someday everyone will know how hard those five months were on me.
+Returning to work is a significant feat for me.
+I unwillingly took five months off of work.
+A true test for myself, and someday, everyone will know how hard those five months were on me.
 How extreme my life had become.

-But like most, I have to return to work in order to live.
+But, like most, I must return to work to live.
 Not all is lost for me.
-I do find satisfaction of providing reliable help to those in need.
-That is not a bullshit answer because, I'm not running for congress.
+I do find satisfaction in providing reliable help to those in need.
+That is not a bullshit answer because I'm not running for Congress.
 It's a fact of my life.
-It’s a fact that I keep telling myself anyhow, to ease my pain into my reality of life, so that I can transform my anger, hurt and pain into something positive.
-At least that is my plan.
+It's a fact that I keep telling myself anyhow to ease my pain into my reality of life so that I can transform my anger, hurt, and pain into something positive.
+At least, that is my plan.

 One hundred and fifty days.
-Two holidays, three birthdays, one season, in the books.
-And I’m scared that now I have to move forward.
-She was the woman I moved out of my parents’ house to be with in 2000, after meeting her in 1998.
+Two holidays, three birthdays, and one season are in the books.
+And I'm scared that now I have to move forward.
+Mimie was the woman I moved out of my parent's house to live with in 2000 after meeting her in 1998.
 The one that cleaned my credit.
-She was the one there for me during the Coast Guard, police academy, fire academy, EMT academy.
-She was the one that stood by me through all of life’s hardships, the one I spoke to everyday of our life together, my first true girlfriend, my first love, my movie companion, my restaurant connoisseur, my juke box, my only wife whom I married on August 9th, 2003, the mother of my children, my best friend, and now for the first time in this life, I am all alone.
+She was there for me during the Coast Guard, police academy, fire academy, and EMT academy.
+She was the one who stood by me through all of life's hardships, the one I spoke to every day of our life together, my first true girlfriend, my first love, my movie companion, my restaurant connoisseur, my jukebox, my first wife whom I married on August 9th, 2003, the mother of my children, my best friend, and now for the first time in this life, I am all alone.

-I sit in this car and I think.
+I sit in this car, and I think.
 I replay things in my mind.
-I rewind the past over and over pressing pause now and again.
+I rewind the past over and over, pressing pause again and again.
 The last time I was in this police car was exactly five months to the day she was lost forever.
-The last time I sat in this seat I couldn't sustain life not even hers.
-Today is new and I have to move forward and I must try my best to sustain life in this moment because, life is better now, then it was yesterday, because I I am here to live another day, and I must try and move forward into my tomorrow to appreciate what I had yesterday.
+The last time I sat in this seat, I couldn't sustain life, not hers.
+Today is new, and I have to move forward.
+I must try to sustain myself because life is better now than yesterday.
+After all, I am here to live another day.
+I must look forward to tomorrow to appreciate what I had yesterday.

 Christopher Fusaro.
 The author of Captain Imperfecto.